robjohncolson/apstat-park/README.md

-# AP Statistics - Summer Learning Platform
+# apstat-park - Summer Learning Platform

 A gamified learning platform for AP Statistics with PICO PARK-inspired design.